 Here are some of the best travel rewards credit cards that cover the cost of a Global Entry application, and how often you can claim this benefit.

 - Chase Sapphire Reserve®: Cardholders can receive a statement credit of up to $100 every four years as a reimbursement when the Global Entry application fee is charged to their card.
-Among this card's other benefits are up to $300 in annual travel statement credits, 3 Ultimate Rewards points per dollar spent on dining and travel (and 10 points per dollar on Lyft rides through March 2022), and access to over 1,200 airport lounges around the world.
+Among this card's other benefits are up to $300 in annual travel statement credits, 3 Ultimate Rewards points per dollar spent on dining and travel, 3 points per dollar on up to $1,000 per month on grocery store purchases through April 2021, and 10 points per dollar on Lyft rides through March 2022.
+You'll also have access to over 1,200 airport lounges around the world.
 The card's annual fee is $550.

 - UnitedSM Explorer Card: This is one of the best credit cards for frequent fliers, in part because it will reimburse cardholders up to $100 once every four years for a Global Entry application.
 It also earns 2 miles per dollar on United purchases, at restaurants, and on hotel accommodations purchased directly from hotels and 1 mile per dollar on all other purchases.
 There is no annual fee for the first year, then it goes up to $95.

 - Bank of America® Premium Rewards® credit card: Like many of the other products on this list, this card will reimburse cardholders up to $100 once every four years for a Global Entry application.
 It also offers up to a $100 airline incidental statement credit annually for qualifying purchases such as seat upgrades and baggage fees as well as bonus earning opportunities on purchases of travel and dining.
 It carries a $95 annual fee.